piercefreeman/nlp-augmentation/README.md

 # NLP Augmentation

-The technique of data augmentation has shown wide success in computer vision, and early application to natural language processing as well.
-This library houses plug-and-play data augmentation techniques that are intended.
+The technique of data augmentation has shown wide success in computer vision and early application to natural language processing as well.
+This library houses various modules for the latest NLP data augmentation techniques.
+It's intended to be as easy as possible to pass your own dataset and get back high-quality datapoints to augment your original data for use in semi-supervised learning.

 ## Getting Started